How to Calm Yourself Down Before a Day Surgery Procedure

 Ask what else will be expected of you after surgery.

 Will you have dietary restrictions?
 The first day or two after surgery, you may not feel very hungry and should start eating slowly anyway with foods like soup and other gentle, soft items.
 Will you start physical therapy right away?
 Do you need ice packs ready to place on the site?

 Having plans in place for these things ahead of time can make you feel prepared and more calm going into surgery.

 Often, when I visit a patient in the preoperative holding area, I can feel their anxiety before I get within a few feet of them.
-If I ask the general question "How are you?", I invariably get the "fine" or "a little nervous" for an answer.
+If I ask the general question "How are you?"
+I invariably get a "fine," or "a little nervous," for an answer.

 Practice Relaxation Techniques

 If you are really prone to anxiety, practicing relaxation techniques before surgery can help you a lot.